Home

 The lower envelope

 Now the next step is to consider all distance curves for all possible pivot points.
-That put that in a graph.
+That puts that in a graph.

 figure